bschnei/bens-haus/content/router.md

 U-Boot configuration.
 Any changes to them have to be done via the U-Boot shell.
 Usually that is going to mean being physically next to the device and accessing it via a serial console.
 This is a router--I don't want to spend time next to it in the closet.
-Instead if we instruct U-Boot to chainload an EFI program like `grub` or `systemd-boot`, we can manage multiple kernels and their parameters from userspace (i.e. over ssh).
+Instead if we instruct U-Boot to load an EFI program like `grub` or `systemd-boot`, we can manage multiple kernels and their parameters from userspace (i.e. over ssh).

 ### Configure basic networking and get SSH working

-The good news is that systemd is the default system service manager for both Debian-based distributions (Ubuntu, Raspbian) and Arch.
-A recommended first goal is to get to a point where you can ssh into your router when its WAN port is connected to your existing
+The good news is that systemd is the default system service manager for both Debian-based distributions (PiOS, Ubuntu, Raspbian) and Arch.
+A recommended first goal is to get to a point where you can ssh into your router when its WAN port is connected to your existing LAN.
-LAN.
 Until you do so, you will be working on the device via its serial console which means it has to be physically near another computer instead of in a closet or rack where it ultimately belongs.

 I recommend disabling any firewall for this first step because it will be one more thing to troubleshoot when your ssh attempts fail.
 A sample WAN port